 Federal and state grants are forms of need-based financial aid that do not need to be repaid.
 Need-based financial aid is distributed based on financial need as determined by the FAFSA.
 Below is a list of the federal and state grants available at William Jessup University.

 Up to $6,095 per year

-Eligibility for this grant is based on financial need as determined by

-Annually renewable.
-The amount of this grant is subject to change each year based on changes to your family’s financial situation as determined by the FAFSA.
+Eligibility for this grant is based on your enrollment status and your financial need as determined by Annually renewable.
+The amount of this grant is subject to change each year based on changes to the grant and/or your family’s financial situation as determined by the FAFSA.